 Somedays it may feel like no one understands…until you hop onto facebook or a blog with a writer you relate to.
 Often times I breathe a sigh of relief to find that my marriage is normal or my kids are normal!
 My Christian sisters have helped me through some of my greatest common struggles…but it’s through my deep study of God’s word and through prayer that I’ve found comfort in my individual struggles.

-And so I urge you, during this season leading up to Good Friday and the Celebration of Easter Sunday, to draw near to God in his word and prayer.
+And so I urge you, draw near to God in his word and prayer.
 Open to the gospels, breathe in his love and truth and exhale all your burdens.

 Jesus said: “Come to me, all you who are weary and burdened, and I will give you rest.”
 Matthew 11:28